KatharaFramework/Megalos-CNI/README.md

 # Megalos CNI

+This repository contains the Golang source code for the Megalos CNI Plugin and the Megalos BGP Manager (written in Python).

+This plugin creates pure L2 LANs using VXLAN, VXLAN companion bridges and veths.

 ### If you want to use Kathara on Kubernetes without any changes, you should only download the `kathara-daemonset.yml` file.

 ## Usage